 There is a good chance you can resurrect your dead controller by replacing the old power switch.
 A new switch, plus 15-minutes of your time and a little manual dexterity may save you the cost of a new controller.

 All bare printed-circuit boards are vulnerable to electrostatic discharge (ESD).
 ESD is a miniature lightning bolt and will instantly fry micro electronic components.

 Before working near any electronic components it is a good idea to discharge any electrostatic charge on your body by grounding yourself — for example, by touching a metal plumbing fixture.
 It is an even better idea to wear a grounding wrist strap like computer technicians do when working on computers.

 (2) Remove the old switch from the controller housing front panel.
-Using a pliers, a vise-grip, or two flat-blade screwdrivers, etc. — depress the 2 spring retainer tabs and release the old switch from the front panel.
+Using a screwdriver or knife blade — gently pry the old switch from the front panel.

 (3) Insert the new switch through the front panel, with the switch's LED to the top side.
 Press into place.